CodeIntelligenceTesting/libyaml/tests/ReadMe.md

     echo 'foo: bar' | ./tests/run-parser-test-suite

-This will output the parsing events in yaml-test-suite format:
+This will output the parsing events in ci-test-suite format:

     +STR
     +DOC